backdoer/data-structures/wiki/cyl_paul_hovley.md

 False
 ```
 ##Interpretation:
-Objects are passed and assigned by reference
+Objects are passed and assigned by reference.
-Strings are passed and assigned by value
+Strings are passed and assigned by value.
-Primitives are passed and assigned by value
+Primitives are passed and assigned by value.
 #Brief Call Stack Traceback Example
 This brief example demonstrates what the call stack will look like after a number of methods
 are called in python